SyliusCrafts/BootstrapTheme/README.md

 Installation
 ------------

 There are two ways to install a theme.
-It is possible to copy files in `src/theme` or add this package as a composer dependency and create a child theme.
+It is possible to copy files in `themes/` or add this package as a composer dependency and create a child theme.

-The instructions below refers to an installation in the theme folder.
+The instructions below refer to an installation in the theme folder.
 Installation as a composer dependency (with child theme) [is also documented](https://docs.sylius.com/en/latest/book/themes/bootstrap-theme.html).

 Branch 0.1.x is only compatible with Sylius 1.6.
 Master is compatible with Sylius >= 1.7.0.